Another Year of Lost Ground For Many

 Fast ForWord is a series of reading programs that starts by strengthening cognitive and pre-reading skills – language processing, phonemic awareness, and vocabulary.
 It exercises all these skills until they are where they need to be for decoding and reading comprehension.
 Fast ForWord then progresses to reading-specific skills, building reading fluency and reading comprehension step by step, all at the student’s pace.

-Another option is Reading Assistant – a non-judgemental reading practice program that uses speech recognition software to help students read accurately and fluently.
+Another option is Reading Plus – a comprehensive reading practice program with vocabulary, eye-tracking and other tools to help reading fluency and comprehension.

 Students work in 30-minute sessions, 4-5 times a week – with remote monitoring and coaching when needed.
 If your child has missed a lot of school in the last year, you may want to consider longer sessions for at least part of the summer.